Zeigren/healthchecks_docker/README.md

 ## Configuration

 Configuration consists of setting environment variables in the `.yml` files.
-More environment variables for configuring [healthchecks](https://healthchecks.io/docs/self_hosted_configuration/) can be found in `docker-entrypoint.sh` and for Caddy in `bookstack_caddyfile`.
+More environment variables for configuring [healthchecks](https://healthchecks.io/docs/self_hosted_configuration/) can be found in `docker-entrypoint.sh` and for Caddy in `healthchecks_caddyfile`.

 Setting the `DOMAIN` variable changes whether Caddy uses HTTP, HTTPS with a self signed certificate, or HTTPS with a certificate from Let's Encrypt or ZeroSSL.
 Check the Caddy [documentation](https://caddyserver.com/docs/automatic-https) for more info.